 Project Management vs. Work Management Software (Work OS)

 In the project management software space, some tools (such as monday.com) have begun to market themselves as work management platforms, or “Work OS” software.
 This isn’t that surprising considering technology is constantly changing the way we manage projects, as well as our day-to-day work.
-It’s an ever-evolving sub-sector of the software industry.

-While project management software used to be designed specifically for completing projects (or collections of projects) work management platforms take it one step further and provide a digital space for all day-to-day work operations to be tracked and completed.
+While project management software used to be designed specifically for completing projects (or collections of projects) work management platforms take this one step further and provide a digital space for all day-to-day work operations to be tracked and completed.
 These centralized Work OS hubs provide increased visibility for managers and more opportunities for collaboration.

 The Benefits of Effective Project Management